RomanW05/ecommerce/README.md

 ### Design tools
 We used Figma for our design work and https://app.diagrams.net for the diagrams overview.
 You can view our design files on [Figma](https://www.figma.com/community/file/966016571279781800) and ![Drawio](https://github.com/RomanW05/ecommerce/blob/main/blob/Overview.drawio)

+## CODING
+The actions, planning, design and standards to be used thoughtout the project are to be discussed by the development team.
+The selected methodology is the Agile due to the flexibility it provides.
+* Code design: In this section we will use the gathered requirements and specifications during the previous phases (Preliminary analysis and features).
+Based on this understanding, the development team will create a plan for the code's architecture and algorithms to be used.
+They will define how the different components of the system will interact with each other, and the protocols to be used.
+The web application will use RESTful APIs to communicate with the database, and Kafka to handle real-time data streaming.
+    - The development team must design the code structure and its functionality.
+They will create a detailed plan for the code's structure and algorithms to be used.
+TODO

+* Coding standards: TODO
+* Implementation: TODO
+* Version control: The tools to organize the work will be Github
+* Code review: TODO after implementation
+* Integration testing: TODO
+* Deployment: TODO